grafana/grafana/docs/sources/dashboards/previews.md

 ### Saving previews

 The crawler saves previews and their metadata in Grafana's DB.
-Preview's metadata contains, among others, the [dashboard version]({{< relref "./dashboard_history" >}}) from the time of taking the screenshot.
-During subsequent runs, the crawler will use the saved version to find stale dashboard previews.
+Preview's metadata contains, among other things, the [dashboard version]({{< relref "./dashboard_history" >}}) from the time of taking the screenshot.
+During subsequent runs, the crawler uses the saved version to find stale dashboard previews.

 ## Permissions